La Moneda Palace

-Palacio de La Moneda ([paˈlasjo ðe la moˈneða], Palace of the Mint), or simply La Moneda, is the seat of the President of the Republic of Chile.
+Palacio de La Moneda ([paˈlasjo ðe la moˈneða], Palace of the Mint), or simply La Moneda, is the seat of the president of the Republic of Chile.
 It also houses the offices of three cabinet ministers: Interior, General Secretariat of the Presidency, and General Secretariat of the Government.
 Located in downtown Santiago, it occupies an entire block in the Civic District, bordered by Moneda street to the north, Morandé street to the east, Alameda del Libertador Bernardo O'Higgins to the south, and Teatinos street to the west.

 History

-La Moneda, originally a colonial mint house, was designed by Italian architect Joaquín Toesca.
-Construction began in 1784 and was opened in 1805, while still under construction.
+La Moneda was the colonial mint house of the city during colonial times, and was designed by the Italian architect Joaquín Toesca.
+Construction began in 1784 and it was opened in 1805.
 The production of coins in Chile took place at La Moneda from 1814 to 1929.

-In June, 1845 during president Manuel Bulnes's administration, the palace became the seat of government and presidential residence.
+In June 1845 during president Manuel Bulnes's administration, the palace became the seat of government and presidential residence.
 In 1930, a public square—named Plaza de la Constitución ("Constitution Square")—was built in front of the palace.
 After the presidency of Gabriel González Videla it ceased to serve as a presidential residence.

 During the military coup d'état on September 11, 1973, the Chilean Air Force strafed the palace with unguided rockets and automatic cannon fire.
-The president Salvador Allende committed suicide in the palace at this time.
-Reconstruction and restoration projects of the damage caused were completed in March 1981, although some bullet marks have been preserved and can still be seen today.
-During the 1973–1980 restorations, an underground office complex (the so-called "bunker") was built under the front square to provide a safe escape for General Augusto Pinochet in case of an attack.
+The president Salvador Allende died in the palace at this time.
+Restoration projects of the damage caused were completed in March 1981, although some bullet marks have been preserved and can still be seen today.
+During the 1973–1980 restorations, an underground office complex (the so-called "bunker") was built under the front square to provide a safe escape for the dictator Augusto Pinochet in case of an attack.

 Under the presidency of Eduardo Frei Ruiz-Tagle, the palace was painted white.
 During President Ricardo Lagos's administration, the palace's inner courtyards were opened to the public during certain hours of the day.
 Lagos also re-opened Morandé 80—a gate used by Chilean presidents to enter the palace since the early 20th century.
-It was eliminated during the restoration of the palace as not being in the original plans, but was restored because of the heavy symbolism attached to it as being the gate through which Chilean Presidents entered La Moneda skipping the main's gate guard protocol or, in other words, as ordinary citizens of the country.
+It was eliminated during the restoration of the palace as not being in the original plans, but was restored because of the heavy symbolism attached to it as being the gate through which Chilean presidents entered La Moneda skipping the main's gate guard protocol or, in other words, as ordinary citizens of the country.
 It was also the gate through which the body of President Allende was taken out after the 1973 coup.